David Raiser is the CEO and co-founder of Aldatu Biosciences, a company that has developed drug resistance diagnostics for HIV patients.

 Raiser holds a Ph.D. in Genetics from Harvard Medical School, while his co-founder and Aldatu’s CSO Iain MacLeod has a plethora of degrees — including a Ph.D. in Pathology from the University of Cambridge — as well as an academic appointment at the Harvard School of Public Health AIDS Initiative.
 Together, the pair is leading a push for better, more affordable diagnostics tools, not only for HIV-related applications but also for other infectious diseases, in order to improve the quality of patient care and the cost of healthcare.

-I recently sat down with Raiser to talk about Aldatu and the benefits of working out of the Pagliuca Harvard Life Lab.
+Here, Raiser talks about Aldatu and the benefits of working out of the Pagliuca Harvard Life Lab.

 How did you get started at the i-lab?

 My co-founder and I met after attending a Life Science Entrepreneur Boot Camp at the i-lab, and our first discussion about starting a company happened at the bus stop right around the corner.
 We then met with Alice Ly (the i-lab’s Life Sciences liaison) a few months later to ask “We’re thinking about starting a company – what do we do now?”
 Alice proved to be a tremendous resource throughout our time at the i-lab, pushing us to be a part of the Venture Incubation Program (VIP) and later participate in the Deans’ Health & Life Sciences Challenge – which we were fortunate enough to win.

 What’s the #1 resource you use most at the Harvard Innovation Lab?
 Why is/was it so useful?